RyoCoder/antispambot-1/README.md

 # How to use

-  - Paste your token at in "token=.." at line 13.
+  - Paste your token in "token=.." at line 13.
   - Execute `pip3 install -r requirements.txt`
   - Execute `python bot.py`
   - Done.